marianamorabris/Portfolio/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: ''
 description: >-
-  A small compilation of the different projects and work I've done in my 3 years at ESAT.
+  A small compilation of the different projects and work I've done in my second year at ESAT
 featuredImage:
   type: ImageBlock
   url: /images/main photo.png